ZBlocker655/notes/literature/2023/Ultralearning.md

 - Getting frequent exposure to feedback helps reduce the fear of feedback that holds us back.
 - Knowing that our work will be constantly evaluated motivates us to try harder and do our best work, and to learn with more intensity.
 # Chapter 10: Principle 7: Retention: Don't Fill a Leaky Bucket
-- 168 most skill go from declarative to procedural, and procedural stays in memory far longer
+168
+Procedural knowledge (which means knowing the steps to do something, like ride a bicycle) works differently from declarative knowledge (simply knowing _about_ something.)  **Procedural knowledge seems to be far more durable in long term memory than declarative knowledge.**

+Furthermore, the way you understand a skill often changes from declarative to procedural as you learn it better and better.
+An example used is typing.
+When you first learn to type, everything is explicit, and must be considered consciously: where "E" is on the keyboard, for example.
+But once you master typing, the way you understand it is procedural; you intuitively grasp how to do it, and don't need to think about it.
+Once this level of mastery is achieved, the knowledge stays with us far longer.

+The lesson for learning is: aim to study core pieces of knowledge or skills so well that they become procedural: quickly and effortlessly recalled.

+170
-- 170 one strategy: try to proceduralize certain amount of knowledge in a study session, also try to choose something central and important, that further knowledge branches from
+one strategy: try to proceduralize certain amount of knowledge in a study session, also try to choose something central and important, that further knowledge branches from
 # Chapter 11: Principle 8: Intuition: Dig Deep Before Building Up
 - 182-3 experts solve problems using deep mental models, arsenal or stored patterns or chunks, can think in deeper principles
 - 185 struggle makes a difference in learning